 'CONSCIOUSLY PAUSE ' is an ongoing practice that initiates the discovery and then the practical applications of skills and tools

-for solutions to overcoming Addictive Thinking and Impulsive Behaviors from the causation of External Primary Environmental influences * and Internal Trigger Stimuli.* These Addictive* thoughts are results by the ingrained neural pathways of the CNS.
-They are basically singular in their devoted and protected process of the immediate desired goal resulting in the auto-responsive, non-conscious or impulsive, reactive behavior.
+for solutions to overcoming Latent Impulsive Thinking from the causation of External Primary Environmental influences * and Internal Trigger Stimuli.* These Addictive* thoughts are results by the ingrained neural pathways of the CNS.
+They are basically singular in their devoted and protected process of the immediate desired goal resulting in the auto-responsive, non-conscious or auto-impulsive, reactive behavior.
 We identify this condition as Latent (hidden) Impulsive (auto-responsive behavior) Thinking (the trigger thought) (Syndrome, multiple symptoms), or (LITS). * All of us operate regularly, in some capacity, with an in-normal- range of this type of maneuvering through our lives, known as unconscious or habitual.

 Picking at our cuticles or the daily route people take to work are just basic examples of events we perform without necessarily paying attention to the present situation.
 As a test example of this experience, before leaving your home, try to take a different route to work or school.
 It's not as easy as one may think.
 It takes serious effort in a continual conscious focus to do something different on just one occasion than our normal habitual routine.